 The provenance of parts of the collections and the identity of the scribesnotators is one of the central issues involved in the investigation of the Schrank II collections, which promises insights into dating and context of use.
 The "The instrumental repertoire of the Dresden Court Orchestra in the first two-thirds of the 18th century – tradition and notators" Colloquium was dedicated to these themes, whereby methodological questions were also debated and the limits of the musicological research of scribes sounded out.
 It was possible to engage both acclaimed manuscript experts and specialists for the composers most prominently represented in the collections as speakers.

-The online publication of individual contributions is in the pipeline.
+The online publication of individual contributions can be found here:

 As part of the colloquium, a concert took place in the SLUB Lecture Hall on 23rd June 2010 at 8 pm.

 Steven Zohn (2011).
 Das Instrumental Repertoire der Dresdner Hofkappelle in den ersten beiden Dritteln des 18.
 Jahrhunderts: Überlieferung und Notisten Sächsiche Landesbibliothek – Staats –und Universitätsbibliothek, Dresden, 23 - 25th June 2010.
 Eighteenth Century Music, 8, pp 168-170.

 Christin Seidenberg.
 Das Instrumentalrepertoire der Dresdner Hofkapelle in den ersten beiden Dritteln des 18.
 Jahrhunderts – Überlieferung und Notisten in: Die Musikforschung (The Music Research) 4 (2010), pp. 417-419